VCityTeam/UD-Viz/docs/static/Contributing.md

 ## Submitting an issue

 - Create an issue with explicit name and a description
-- Add at least one label of task category, priority and related component (package, widget...)
+- Add at least one label of task category, priority and related package
 - If it's a bug report add steps to reproduce.

 ## Submiting Pull Request (PR)